timofeysie/socius/README.md

 This will build the project into the lib directory.

+## Current work

+This project will finally get used for what it was meant for.
+It will used in [Loranthifolia](https://github.com/timofeysie/loranthifolia), [Teritifolia](https://github.com/timofeysie/teretifolia) and [Conchifolia](https://github.com/timofeysie/conchifolia) projects to hold common front end code.
+The back-end code uses the [Curator](https://github.com/timofeysie/curator) project as a shared lib for the back end code.

+First we will move some constants and data models, as well as some vanilla JavaScript functions.
+It would be nice to use Angular 6's [Elements](https://angular.io/guide/elements) for new UI components.

-## Set up a project ot use this library
+## Set up a project to use this library

 Without using the npm ecosystem, we can link the lib to a project in the following way.